 A study of concepts, theories and issues broadly related to violence and nonviolence but with emphasis on alternatives to the use of violence.
-Specific topics include the just war theory, nuclear weapons proliferation, deterrence, human rights, Catholic social teaching, civilianbased defense and conflict resolution.
+Specific topics include the just war theory, nuclear weapons proliferation, deterrence, human rights, Catholic social teaching, civilian-based defense and conflict resolution.
 Prerequisite: PHIL 110.
-This course is designated as a foundational philosophy general education course.